CCA Official Rules & Regulations

 - All bags must be thrown and scored before bags are touched.

 - If a team touches a fair bag before all the bags are thrown this is now a dead inning.
-Gameplay must stop.
+Game play must stop.
 The team that touched the bags is now penalized.
-The inning is now scored 12 points minus the offending team’s bags on the board or in the hole is awarded to their opponent.
+The inning is now scored 12 points minus the offending team’s bags on the board and in the hole is awarded to their opponent.
+Players may not hide bags to coerce the other team into grabbing bags prematurely.
+Any player caught hiding their bags risk forfeiture of the game.
+The decision will be made by the tournament director at their discretion.

 - In doubles play competitors will alternate throws until all bags have been tossed.
 The teammates (tossing from the other side) will continue tossing in the same alternating manner until all bags have been tossed which will conclude the inning.

-- Each player must toss their bags within 20 seconds.
+- Each player must toss their bags within 20 seconds of their turn.
 Time starts when a player steps into the pitcher’s box with the intent to throw.

-- Each team may call one 60 second time out per match.
+- Each team may call two 60 second time outs per match.

 - Players must be on the same side opposite ends as their partners.
 You may not be diagonal from your partner.

-- The player tossing a bag must start and remain in the pitcher’s box until the bag has left the player’s hands.
-If a foot is outside of the pitcher’s box anytime during the player’s stride or tosses it will be a foul bag and removed from the playing surface.
+- The player tossing a bag must have any grounded foot or stride start in the pitcher’s box.
+If a grounded foot is outside of the pitcher’s box anytime during the players stride or toss it will be a foul bag and removed from the playing surface.
+Players may stride over the players box if their bag is released before a foot contacts the ground.

 - A foul bag is one tossed out of compliance with one of the rules of play.
 Any foul bag must be removed from play before play continues.
 If a foul bag knocks another bag off the board or in the hole the bags are to be returned to their original scoring position.

 - Rule violations must be called by a contestant or official.
 Players must do their best to resolve the foul between themselves.
-If no resolution can be made a tournament official will have the final call.
+If no resolution can be made tournament director will have the final call.

-- Any bag tossed when any part of the player is out of the box during their turn.
+- Any bag tossed when any grounded foot of the player is out of the box during their turn.

-- When a player touches or crosses the foul line before the bag has left their hand.
+- When a player touches or crosses the foul line with a grounded foot before the bag has left their hand.

 - Any bag not tossed within the 20 second time limit.